ChenxingWang93/learning-webgl/obsidian/Transformations/3D Transformations.md

 }
 ```

-Now we just have to make sure to calculate the total transformation with the [[Matrix operations in JavaScript#Matrix operations in JavaScript#Matrix product 4x4|matrix product]] and update the `uniforms` before rendering.
+Now we just have to make sure to calculate the total transformation with the [[Operations in JavaScript#Matrix operations in JavaScript#Matrix product 4x4|matrix product]] and update the `uniforms` before rendering.
 Remember that the transformations are performed from right to left (the same way as it would happen in WebGL).
 That is to say, the order is: `scale`, `rotationZ`, `rotationY`, `rotationX` and finally `translation`.

 ```js
 // Compute transformation